ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 You can then run the following two test case commands:
 ::
-    ./interproscan.sh -i test_proteins.fasta -f tsv -dp
+    ./interproscan.sh -i test_all_appl.fasta -f tsv -dp
-    ./interproscan.sh -i test_proteins.fasta -f tsv
+    ./interproscan.sh -i test_all_appl.fasta -f tsv

 The first test should create an output file with the default file name test\_proteins.fasta.tsv, and the second would then create test\_proteins.fasta\_1.tsv (since the default filename already exists).

+Both the above test commands should be run successfully, before running InterProScan on you own input set of sequences.

 **What should you get?**

-InterProScan 5 should run through properly without any warnings and it will create a TSV output file containing several member database matches, including Gene3d, PIRSF etc.
+InterProScan should run through properly without any warnings and it will create a TSV output file containing several member database matches, including Gene3d, PIRSF etc.

-The member database binaries supplied with InterProScan 5 should run on most Linux systems, however if they don't work on a particular system then see the FAQ page,
+The member database binaries supplied with InterProScan should run on most Linux systems, however if they don't work on a particular system then see the FAQ page,
 :ref:`What should I do if one of the binaries included with InterProScan 5 doesn't work on my system?`.